-That day I was working on an important server side piece of code but now nothing was working anymore.
+That day I was working on an important server-side piece of code, but now nothing was working as expected.
 No error messages, no logs.
 Nothing but a code 505.
-I went into panic.
+I went into a panic.

-Around me everyone was packing up to go home and I thought I could not bother them with an error I made on my own code.
+Around me, everyone was packing up to go home and I thought I could not bother them with an error I made on my own code.
 I was ashamed: “What they’ll think of me?
-I will loose my credibility as good developer for sure”.
+I will lose my credibility as a good developer for sure”.
 That was my fear and the room seemed to close down all around me.
 I was choking!

 It was the Curse of the Proud Developer kicking in after a long day of coding.

-I remember I was almost sweating under the office lights, my sight narrowed down on my keyboard.
+I remember I was sweating under the office lights as my sight narrowed down focusing solely on my keyboard.
 I was trying to ignore all the happy people around me, hoping for a miracle to happen.
 And then the miracle did happen.

 “We are going to Paddy’s, will you join us?”
 It was Johan asking me out to the local pub where we hang out with the team every Friday night.
 “Ehm, I’m kinda stuck with a damn bug, can’t join right now”, my voice was trembling so much I felt ashamed.

-In the end we found the problem and today nobody recall who was to thank for the bug fix, it was a real team work, and it was successful.
+In the end, we found the problem, and today nobody recall who was to thank for the bug fix, it was real teamwork, and it was successful.
 We really deserved that beer!